 For the purposes of this chapter, words and terms used herein shall be interpreted as follows:

-The words "used" or "occupied" as applied to any land or building include the words "intended, arranged, or designed to be used or occupied."
+"Used" or "occupied," as applied to any land or building, include the words "intended, arranged, or designed to be used or occupied."

 The words "such as," "includes," "including" and "specifically" shall provide examples.
 These examples shall not, by themselves, limit a provision to the examples specifically mentioned if other examples would otherwise comply with the provision.

 The word "person" includes a firm, company, corporation, partnership, trust, organization or association, as well as an individual.

 When used in this chapter, the following words, terms and phrases shall have the following meanings, unless expressly stated otherwise or unless the context clearly indicates otherwise:

 - Areas of contiguous lots that share a common lot line, except not including lots entirely separated by a street, public alley open to traffic, or a perennial waterway.
 See definition of "adjacent."

 - An accredited medical school within this Commonwealth that

 operates or partners with an acute care hospital licensed within this